Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-In factor model, the information of asset returns is captured by the following parts: the underlying common factors, the factor loadings, and the idiosyncratic errors.
-The factor loadings and idiosyncratic errors are specific to individual assets, while the common factors driving the co-movement of a basket of assets, effectively reflecting market- and sector-level information.
-As such, in the following we first discuss the degrees of homogeneity of two factor spaces.
+Based on the factor structure, the information in asset returns is captured by three components: the underlying common factors, the factor loadings, and the idiosyncratic errors.
+It is well known that factor loadings and idiosyncratic errors are specific to individual assets, while the common factors drive the co-movement of a basket of assets, effectively reflecting market- and sector-level information.
+Motivated by the principle of the factor model, it is natural to use a ``distance measure'' between the common factors of two markets to quantify their similarity in information, and hence to assess the usefulness of joint modeling for estimation.
+In this paper, we use the distance measured by the Frobenius norm between the projection matrices spanned by the common factors of two markets to quantify the degrees of homogeneity between the two markets.
+Using the distance between projection matrices has two main merits: (1) it accommodates all cases of differences in factor spaces, including the case with the same number of factors but different factor structures, as well as cases with varying numbers of common factors across markets; (2) the factor space is invariant to rotations of the common factors, which is particularly useful when the common factors are unobservable and need to be estimated.

-Motivated by the principle of factor modeling, it is natural to use a ``distance measure'' between the common factors of two markets to measure their similarity in information and hence the usefulness of joint modeling for estimation.
-In this paper, we use the distance measured by the Frobenius norm between the projection matrices spanned by the common factors of two markets to assess the degrees of homogeneity between the two markets.
-We note that utilizing the distance between projection matrices accommodates all cases of different factor space, including same number of factors but different factors and varying numbers of common factors across different markets.
-As a result, we can consider the following projection-penalized optimization problem, which utilizes the homogeneous information between two markets, to estimate the factor loading and common factors in each sector:
+As a result, we consider the following projection-penalized optimization problem, which utilizes the similarity information between two markets, to estimate the factor loading and common factors in each sector: